 1990 University of Surrey, UK, BSc (1st Class Honours), Biochemistry

 Research | Current

-I am interested in using structural analysis and a range of biochemical and biophysical tools to address important biological systems in agriculture and human health.
-Current projects in the lab fall into three main groups:
+I am interested in using structural analysis and a range of biochemical and biophysical tools to address important biological systems.
+Current projects in the lab include:

 Non-ribosomal peptides synthases